 One of the main reasons for the forms is to provide an option for those who can’t afford an attorney.
 However, the State Bar of Texas has opposed them, saying that family law is too complex for the average person to handle themselves.
 A Harris County district judge summed it by saying, “They don’t understand the law.
 They don’t need a form.
 They need advice.”

 Several alternative options have been suggested including a hotline connecting poor couples who want to separate with lawyers that offer cheap rates.
-The state bar also suggested requiring individuals just out of law school to take more pro bono cases.

 It will be interesting to see how this debate is resolved.
 If you are considering divorce, a qualified lawyer will work to protect your best interests and can ensure that the correct steps are taken to achieve results that are in your favor.

 Source: Associated Press, “Texas Supreme Court board mulls divorce forms,” Will Weissert, April 13, 2012